stormpath/express-stormpath/docs/login.rst

       "password": "myPassword"
     }

-If the login attempt is successful, you will recieve a 200 OK response.
+If the login attempt is successful, you will recieve a 200 OK response and the session cookies will be set on the response.
 If there is an error we will send a 400 status with an error message in the body.

 Post Login Handler